Ski jumping: Health risks

-Modern ski jumping is notourious for an increasing number of knee injuries, especially of the cruciate ligament.
+Modern ski jumping is notorious for an increasing number of knee injuries, especially of the cruciate ligament.
 The ski bindings and the tabs under the jumping shoes (respectively the tabs' size) are often named as the reason, for example by Mario Stecher, Lukas Müller, former equipment controller Sepp Gratzer, Werner Schuster, Johan Remen Evensen, Eirin Maria Kvandal and Stefan Hula Jr..
-The time before, crashes were usually considered as the reason for injuries.
+Earlier, crashes were usually considered as the reason for injuries.
 A popular athlete of the parallel-style-era, who had to end his career due to knee problems, was Walter Steiner.

 Athletes like Sven Hannawald and Thomas Morgenstern also talked openly about the mental pressure of the sport.
 Hannawald retired because of occupational burnout.